google-marketing-solutions/advanced-bidding-manager/README.md

 ### Create a new Ads Script

-Update the **Code.gs** file with your customer ids and spreadsheet id:
+Update the **dist/Code.gs** file with your customer ids and spreadsheet id:
 ```
 const SPREADSHEET_ID = "YOUR-SPREADSHEET-ID-HERE";
 const CUSTOMER_IDS = ["YOUR-CUSTOMER-ID"];
 ```

-Create a new Ads Script in MCC level and paste the code from Code.gs file.
+Create a new Ads Script in MCC level and paste the code from dist/Code.gs file.
 More instructions on how to create a new script can be found [here](https://developers.google.com/google-ads/scripts/docs/getting-started#manager-accounts)